List of tallest buildings in Detroit: History

 Detroit's history of skyscrapers began in 1889, with completion of the historic 10-story Hammond Building—considered the city's first steel-framed skyscraper.
 It was followed by the Savings Bank Building in 1895, the Majestic Building in 1896, and the Union Trust Building in 1896.

 Deindustrialization and suburbanization affected the growth of Detroit's skyline in the second half of the 20th century, as the city's population peaked in the 1950 census and subsequently declined.
 Despite this, a further 21 buildings taller than 300 ft (91 m) were completed from 1960 to 1991.
 This included the postmodern Ally Detroit Center, Detroit's third-tallest building, and the Renaissance Center (RenCen), which was developed as an urban renewal project aimed to address the city's decline.
 The five original towers, completed in 1977, make up five of the nine skyscrapers taller than 492 ft (150 m) in Detroit.
 Two shorter towers were added in 1981.
-Downtown Detroit has been undergoing revitalization in the 21st century, bringing with it many significant restoration projects and new high-rises.
-Hudson's Detroit, the city's second tallest building, was completed in 2025.

 Downtown Detroit has been undergoing revitalization in the 21st century, bringing with it many significant restoration projects, such as that of the Westin Book Cadillac Hotel.
 New high-rises include Hollywood Casino at Greektown, a casino hotel, in 2009, and eXchange, the first high-rise in the U.S to be constructed using a "top-down" method, in 2023.
 Hudson's Detroit, the city's second tallest building, was completed in 2025.
-General Motors plans to move its headquarters from the RenCen to Hudson's Detroit, leaving two of the skyscrapers at RenCen at risk of demolition.
+General Motors moved headquarters from the RenCen to Hudson's Detroit in 2026, leaving two of the skyscrapers at RenCen at risk of demolition.

 Map of tallest buildings

-The map below shows the location of buildings taller than 300 feet (91 m) in Downtown Detroit.
-Each marker is numbered by the building's height rank, and colored by the decade of its completion.
-Of the buildings taller than 300 feet (91 m) in Detroit, two are not visible on the map: The Fisher Building, and Jeffersonian Apartments.
+Buildings taller than 300 feet (91 m) are concentrated in Downtown Detroit with only two that are found outside this area: The Fisher Building, and Jeffersonian Apartments.

 Tallest buildings

-This list ranks Detroit skyscrapers that stand at least 300 feet (91 m) tall, based on standard height measurement.
+This list ranks completed buildings in Detroit that stand at least 300 ft (91 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-The "Year" column indicates the year a building was completed.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.